dougllcooper/Arch-Installation-Guide/README.md

 # A Personal Arch Installation Guide

+Had a text version of this I made years ago but found this and it's very well done and alot easier to read than an all text version.
+Commands are easier to see.
+Modifications include setting up a btrfs filesystem.
+Also setup snapper and snap-pac-grub.
+This allow automatic snapshots by snapper and pacman creates Pre and Post snapshots.
+Snap-pac-grub also allows you to boot into the pacman created snapshots.
+Also an additional hook that backs up the boot directory if you install a new kernel.

 This is a personal guide so if you are lost and just found this guide from somewhere, I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
 This guide will focus on `systemd-boot`, `UEFI` and a guide if you want to encrypt your partition with `LUKS/LVM`.
 This guide exists so that I can remember a bunch of things when reinstalling `Archlinux`.

 ## Pre-installation